eodenyire/Week-8-Data-Pipelines-with-Airflow-Independent-Assignment/Assignmentfiles/ReadMe.md

 Google colab notebook:  https://colab.research.google.com/drive/12pE7ax3L5YRTSAfBEKw1lxl2JwozUjaA?usp=sharing

-This assisgnment has two deliverables.
+This assisgnment has two deliverables.<br>
-I was expected to deliver a GitHub repository with the following:
+I was expected to deliver a GitHub repository with the following:<br>
-● Airflow DAG file for the data pipeline.
+● Airflow DAG file for the data pipeline.<br>
-● Documentation of the pipeline.
+● Documentation of the pipeline.<br>
-○ Highlight at least 3 best practices used during the implementation.
+○ Highlight at least 3 best practices used during the implementation.<br>
 ○ Recommendations for deployment and running the pipeline in a cloud-based provider.

 These deliverables can be found in the assignmentfiles folder in this repository, although the colab link in this ReadMe file also have a well explained and documented DAG with all the required explainations and docuemntation on this project.
-Mark the files in the assignmentfiles folder.
+Mark the files in the assignmentfiles folder.<br>